Alchemist-X/Neverwinter-Nights/README.md

 ## Game Description & Basic Rules

-Our game is a role-playing video game, we try to make it similar to Dungeons & Dragons (DND).
+Our game is a role-playing text-based game, we try to make it similar to Dungeons & Dragons (DND).
 Players will form an adventure team towards a wild and remote zone.
-On their adventure, they will beat enemies, collect items, and eventually discover the hidden secret of a mysterious relics.
+On their adventure, they will beat enemies, collect items, and eventually discover the hidden secret of a mysterious relic.

 **1. Players**

 The game will require four players to join.

-**2. Intilization of game**
+**2. Intilization Of Game**

 On the beginning of game, after naming their characters, players will be given chances to decide their races, talents and attributes.
 Different choices would have multiple impact on the gameplay.
 They all have to roll a dice to determine the exact number of each property.